ljsinclair/featurebase-docs/docs/sql-guide/functions/function-ltrim.md

 # LTRIM() string function

-`LTRIM()` function removes the leading whitespaces from input string from the selected column.
+`LTRIM()` function removes leading whitespace from a specified string in the selected column.

 ## Syntax